Master of Urban Design

 An introductory unit of study has been introduced to enable all students to participate effectively in the design studios, and to provide a basic grounding in urban design for students wishing to undertake the Graduate Certificate only.

-Diploma and Masters degrees are also required to submit a portfolio of work, records of work and travel or study related to urban design or a related discipline to enable your expertise to be assessed.
+Diploma and Masters degrees are also required to submit a digital portfolio of work to their online application, records of work and travel or study related to urban design or a related discipline to enable your expertise to be assessed.
 If group or professional work, it is important that you indicate clearly your particular role in producing each item of submitted work.

 Please note that students may commence studies in Semester 2, however some courses are only available in part-time capacity due to the units on offer.